transcedentalia/problem-of-the-day/README.md

                - Check if a binary tree is balanced.
 PotD11102014_1 - Lowest common ancestor in a BST (O(h))
-			   - Level order traversal in spiral form(recursively and iteratively)
+			   - Level order traversal in spiral form(recursively and iteratively) PotD12012014_1 - Given a Binary Tree  and a key, write a function that returns level of the key.
+O(n)
+			   - Given a Binary Tree and a key, write a function that prints all the ancestors of the key in the given binary tree.
+O(n)
+			   - Check if a binary tree is subtree of another binary tree O(n)
+			   - "Given two values k1 and k2 (where k1 < k2) and a root pointer to a Binary Search Tree.
+Print all the keys of tree in range k1 to k2.  i.e. print all x such that k1<=x<=k2 and x is a key of given BST.
+Print  all the keys in increasing order O(n)"
+PotD20102014_1 - Merge sort
+			   - Quick sort